-Welcome to the Airports Council International (ACI) 9th Annual Airport Economics & Finance Symposium and Conference!
-We are very pleased to hold the third ACI-World Bank Aviation Symposium this year, which marks the continuation of a long and positive cooperation between both organizations.
+Welcome to the Airports Council International (ACI) 11h Annual Airport Economics & Finance Symposium and Conference!
+This year, we also hold the fifth ACI-World Bank Aviation Symposium, which underscores the long and positive cooperation between our two organizations.

 Dr. Charles E. Schlumberger